 Dolphin Club members have rowed on the Bay since 1877.

 Today we maintain a fleet of 18 Whitehall rowboats, including five doubles and one six-oared barge, the completely restored John Wieland.
 We also have open-water single and double shells (Maas).
-Training in the use and care of the boats is offered once a month.

 Only Dolphin Club members who have been certified in our training program may row our boats, but all club members are encouraged to become certified.
 Dolphin rowers run the gamut from beginners to experts.
 Our membership includes former Olympic rowers, former collegiate rowers and many who first pulled an oar after joining this club.